The Norfolk terrier is a British-bred dog that was formally recognized as an individual breed back in 1964.

 The Norfolk terrier does have a slightly better life expectancy than the majority of dog breeds.

-In general, you are looking at it ranging from 12 to 15 years, but clearly different things will influence the final age.
+In general, you are looking at it ranging from 12 to 15 years, but different things will influence the final age.

 Intelligence, Temperament and Personality Traits of the Norfolk Terrier